Holistic and highly personalised care from

 Do I need a referral?

-While a GP referral is not necessary to see an osteopath your GP may provide you with an EPC (Enhanced Primary Care) or CDM (Chronic Disease Management) plan.
+While a GP referral is not necessary to see an osteopath your GP may provide you with GP Chronic Condition Management Plan.
 This entitles you to up to 5 Medicare subsidised visits per calendar year.
-We off bulk-billing for EPCs and CDMs with some of our practitioners, speak to your doctor or give us a call for more information.
-We also accept Veteran’s Affairs referrals.
+We offer bulk-billing for GPCCMPs with no gap fee with some of our practitioners.
+Speak to your doctor or give us a call for more information.

 Who can see an osteopath?